Ghady-Abboud/ai-ml/algo-trading-models/README.md

 RESEARCH GOAL
 ================================
-Can technical indicators derived from daily SP500 constituent data predict short-term (1-5 day) price direction better than random or naive baselines?
+Can technical indicators derived from daily SP500 constituent data predict short-term (1-5 day) price direction better than random or naive baselines?.

 Recordings
 ================================
-   Random backtesting from 2019-01-01 to 2025-01-01 with initial capital of $1000 yields -0.50% ($995.03)
+   Random backtesting from 2019-01-01 to 2025-01-01 with initial capital of $1000 yields -0.50% ($995.03).
-   Naive backtesting from 2019-01-01 to 2025-01-01 with initial capital of $1000 yields +46.3% ($1463.08)
+   Naive backtesting from 2019-01-01 to 2025-01-01 with initial capital of $1000 yields +46.3% ($1463.08).
-   Logistic Regression yields a 52.4 % accuracy XGBoost yields a 53% accuracy
+   Logistic Regression yields a 52.4 % accuracy.
+   XGBoost yields a 53% accuracy.

-Additional Indicators to consider: hma, zlhma
+Additional Indicators to consider: hma, zlhma.